djalbat/yapp/README.md

 * Call the `renderYappStyles()` function before you append the DOM element.
 * Call the `didMount()` method immediately thereafter.

 As well as the `content` argument, the `fromContent(...)` factory method takes `language`, `Plugin` and `options` arguments.
 Intermediate arguments can be set to `null` should you only want to set one of the later arguments.
-The `options` argument, if set, should be a plain old JavaScript object, the properties of which should correspond to the attributes when Yapp is invoked by way of JSX, see below.
+The `options` argument, if set, should be a plain old JavaScript object, the properties of which should correspond to the attributes bar the arguments already given when Yapp is invoked by way of JSX.

 If you are prepared to use [Easy](https://github.com/djalbat/easy), then the following is a little less cumbersome: